needle-mirror/com.unity.properties/Documentation~/index.md

 This solution works on all .Net runtimes, AOT platforms, and where reflection may not be available.
 It also forces you to encapsulate fields, which is not a bad thing...

+## Source Generator (Editor)

+Property bags can be code generated during the compilation.
+This results in more performant property bags, which can avoid reflection in many cases, but can result in longer compilation times.
+To enable this for an assembly, the assembly must be tagged with `Unity.Properties.GeneratePropertyBagsForAssemblyAttribute` and individual types must be tagged with `Unity.Properties.GeneratePropertyBagAttribute`.